Lawsuit: Goodhue Police Chief sent sexual advances, images of genitals to female officer

-A former police officer for the city of Goodhue, Minn. is suing her once-employer, alleging the chief of police sent her images of male genitals and made sexual advances over text message, and the city failed to properly investigate after she reported the unwanted attention.
+A former police officer for the city of Goodhue, Minn., is suing her onetime employer, alleging the chief of police sent her images of male genitals and made sexual advances over text message, and the city failed to properly investigate after she reported the unwanted attention.

-In a lawsuit filed in Minnesota U.S. District Court, Allison Jones accuses then-Chief Brian Loos and Goodhue of multiple civil rights violations for sexual harrassment and retaliation, including for terminating her employment after she reported Loos's behavior.
+In a lawsuit filed in Minnesota U.S. District Court, Allison Jones accuses then-Chief Brian Loos and the city of Goodhue of multiple civil rights violations for sexual harassment and retaliation, including for terminating her employment after she reported Loos' behavior.
 The civil complaint states the "sexually derogatory comments and suggestions were implicitly accompanied by threats" if Jones did not respond favorably.
 "Thus, Defendants Goodhue and Defendant Loos forced [Jones] to endure a work environment in which she was expected to perform sexual favors in exchange for certain terms and conditions of employment, such as maintaining regular work hours and employment."
 The unwanted behavior included at least one attempt to touch her without consent, according to the lawsuit.

 An attorney for Goodhue declined to comment on the pending litigation.